Voiced by: Kevin Conroy

-- The Swarm: In Justice League's "Starcrossed", during the fight in the Batcave, Batman uses a set of sonic batarangs to sic a swarm of bats onto the Thanagarians; on the commentary, Dwayne Mc Duffie admits that he "happily stole" this trick from the comics story "Batman: Year One", which was likewise copied in the live-action film Batman Begins.
+- The Swarm: In Justice League 's "Starcrossed", Batman uses a set of sonic batarangs to sic a swarm of bats onto the Thanagarians during a fight in the Batcave.
+On the commentary, Dwayne Mc Duffie admits that he "happily stole" this trick from the comic book story "Batman: Year One", which was likewise copied in the live-action film Batman Begins.

-- Taking the Bullet: Deconstruction, he saves Superman, who he loses trust in at the end of "The Doomsday Sanction".
+- Taking the Bullet: This is deconstructed.
+He saves Superman, who he loses trust in at the end of "The Doomsday Sanction".
 To elaborate he uses the Javelin to redirect a kryptonite nuclear missile from destroying Superman and an island.
 Injured after his crash, he expresses disgust at Superman's decision to banish Doomsday, and questions him over the Justice League's direction becoming like the Justice Lords.Batman: You don't get to joke!
 Not today.
 I just took a bullet for you.

 - See Aborted Arc above.

 - He used this when Harley Quinn singlehandedly captured him and put him in a Death Trap that he couldn't escape from.
 He played off her infatuation with the Joker and convinced her to call him so that he could "witness" his death, knowing that his ego wouldn't allow anyone else to off the Batman.